Greece › Santorini › Best Hotels

 The east side of the island is where the beaches are found.
 This is the beach area of Radisson Blu Zaffron Resort in Kamari.

-There are four main towns along the caldera: Fira, Firostefani, Imerovigli, and Oia.
+There are four main caldera villages: Fira, Firostefani, Imerovigli, and Oia.
+All have great views, but they feel very different.

 Fira Hotels